How to Run a Snapshot-Based Airdrop on Solana

 | Flat | Same amount to every eligible wallet. | Simplest.
 Fits a "fair distribution" narrative. |

-| Tiered | Bracketed by holder size (e.g. 100-1k holders = X, 1k-10k = 2X, 10k+ = 5X). | Rewards larger holders while still including small ones. |
+| Tiered | Bracketed by holder size (for example 100-1k holders = X, 1k-10k = 2X, 10k+ = 5X). | Rewards larger holders while still including small ones. |

 | Sqrt | Proportional to the square root of the holder's balance. | Softens whale dominance and gives small holders a relatively larger slice. |

-Before you divide the total allocation by eligible wallet count, sanity check it: is the per-wallet amount worth more than the gas to claim and trade it?
+Before you divide the total allocation by eligible wallet count, sanity check it.
+Is the per-wallet amount worth more than the gas to claim and trade it?
 If not, change the model or raise the eligibility threshold.

 5. Send the airdrop

-If you are pushing from multiple source wallets, the many-to-many transfer tool handles the cross product.
-For very large lists where relaying across funded intermediates is cheaper than a single sender batch, the multi-to-multi relay tool takes that pattern.
+If you are pushing from multiple source wallets, the many to many transfer tool handles the cross product.
+For very large lists where relaying across funded intermediates is cheaper than a single sender batch, the multi to multi relay tool takes that pattern.

 6. Verify and announce